Yann-b-b/Swallow_Analysis_Project/README.md

 ### Notebooks

 - **Preprocessing1_SeMG_Dataset_Output_is_CSV.ipynb**
-  This notebook is responsible for preprocessing the SeMG dataset and converting it into CSV format.
+  This notebook is responsible for preprocessing the SeMG dataset and extracting all relevant information (contact microphone and labels) from it into CSV format.
 It handles the extraction and labeling of swallow events from the raw SeMG data.

 - **Preprocessing2_Convert_All_SeMG_CSV_WAV_to_Spectrograms.ipynb**
   This notebook takes the CSV files generated in the first preprocessing step and converts the labeled swallow events into WAV files.
 It then generates corresponding spectrograms for each event, which are used as input features for the machine learning models.

 - **Principe Component Analysis.ipynb**
   This notebook performs Principal Component Analysis (PCA) on the spectrogram data to reduce the dimensionality of the feature space.
-This step is crucial for visualizing the data and improving the performance of the models by eliminating redundant information.
+This step is for visualization purposes of the data distribution

 - **SeMG_Spectrogram_Visualisation_.ipynb**
   This notebook visualizes the spectrograms generated from the SeMG data.
-It helps in understanding the frequency characteristics of the swallow events and in identifying the optimal frequency range for analysis.

 - **Testing_CNN_Segmenter_on_Test_dataset.ipynb**
   This notebook tests the performance of the Convolutional Neural Network (CNN) segmenter on a test dataset.
 It evaluates the model's ability to accurately segment swallow events from the spectrogram data.

 - **Training using MPS.ipynb**
-  This notebook demonstrates how to train the CNN models using Apple's Metal Performance Shaders (MPS) for accelerated training on Mac devices.
+  This notebook trains the CNN models using Apple's Metal Performance Shaders (MPS) for accelerated training on Mac devices.
 It includes the implementation of the training loop and loss functions.

 - **Training_Models_from_SeMG_Spectrograms (1).ipynb**
   This notebook handles the training of various machine learning models on the SeMG spectrogram data.
 It includes the implementation of the CNN architecture, as well as experiments with different hyperparameters and model configurations.